KusionStack/kusionstack.io/docs/user_docs/getting-started/getting-started.md

 # Get Started

-Get started include a quick overview of the KCL configuration language, the Kusion model library and how to deploy CodeCity examples with KusionStack.
+This section includes a quick overview of KusionStack and how to deploy a cloud-native app with it.